 1. The National Institute for Health and Clinical Excellence (NICE) is the independent organisation responsible for providing national guidance and standards on the promotion of good health and the prevention and treatment of ill health.

 2. NICE produces guidance in three areas of health:

 - public health - guidance on the promotion of good health and the prevention of ill health for those working in the NHS, local authorities and the wider public and voluntary sector

-- health technologies - guidance on the use of new and existing medicines, treatments and procedures within the NHS
+- health technologies - guidance on the use of new and existing medicines, treatments, medical technologies (including devices and diagnostics) and procedures within the NHS

 - clinical practice - guidance on the appropriate treatment and care of people with specific diseases and conditions within the NHS

 - social care - the Health and Social Care Act (2012) sets out a new responsibility for NICE to develop guidance and quality standards for social care.
 To reflect this new role, from 1 April 2013 NICE will be called the National Institute for Health and Care Excellence (NICE) and it will become a Non-Departmental Public Body.